MorseSpark/Morse_Spark/Morse_Spark_implementation/README.md

   - a DataFrame storing critical simplices and simplex pairs in a mesh.

 ### Two auxiliary graphs
-The Compute_Two_Graphs.ipynb is used to compute two auxiliary graphs from the Forman gradient.
+The Compute_Two_Graphs_Morse_Spark.ipynb is used to compute two auxiliary graphs from the Forman gradient.
 * Inputs:
   - the DataFrames $DF_V$ and $DF_T$
 * Outputs: